 Compact and easy-to-use, the Bonavita BV1900TS has gained the attention of many.
 This coffee brewer is very affordable, which is also why so many people decide to buy it.
 Furthermore, the BV1900TS also brews your coffee fairly quickly, which is something that comes in handy during those sleepy mornings.

 The Bonavita BV1900TS will brew your coffee at a constant temperature from 195F to 200F.
 Keeping the brewing temperature constant is what distinguishes great coffee brewers from average ones.
-This is because coffee that is brewed at a constant and right temperature will have better flavor than coffee that is not brewed at a constant temperature.
+This is because coffee that is brewed at a constant and right temperature will have a better flavor than coffee that is not brewed at a constant temperature.

 This coffee brewer also gives you the option to pre-infuse your coffee before the brewing starts.
 Pre-infusion is great because it improves the flavor of the coffee.
 While the coffee is roasted, gasses, among which carbon dioxide, form in the coffee beans.
 When carbon dioxide starts leaving the beans, it negatively impacts their flavor.
 Pre-infusion stimulates the degassing process and helps the carbon dioxide get out from the coffee.
 Therefore, with pre-infusion, your coffee will taste better.